 To use this script, run the following command as the

-|List the available modules on your server.|
+List the available modules on your server.

 The output will resemble the following example:

-You can pass this argument with the
+You can only pass this option with the

-Back up a configuration
+Back up a configuration module

 - Log in to the server as the

-configuration::to::backuprepresents the configuration name:
+configuration::to::backuprepresents the configuration module name:

-Restore a configuration
+Restore configuration settings

 /home/backup.tar.gzrepresents the full path to the desired backup file and

-config::to::restorerepresents the configuration to restore:
+config::to::restorerepresents the module to restore:

-/usr/local/cpanel/bin/cpconftoolscript tests whether the configuration is valid.
+/usr/local/cpanel/bin/cpconftoolscript tests whether the configuration settings are valid.

 /usr/local/cpanel/bin/cpconftoolscript runs the